pingcap/docs/tidb-cloud/data-service-get-started.md

 ## Step 1.
 Create a Data App

-A Data App is a group of endpoints that you can use to access data for a specific application.
+A Data App is a collection of endpoints that you can use to access data for a specific application.
 To create a Data App, perform the following steps:

 1. In the [TiDB Cloud console](https://tidbcloud.com), click <MDSvgIcon name="icon-left-data-service" /> **Data Service** in the left navigation pane.

 2. On the **Data Service** page, click **Create Data App**.

-3. In the **Create Data App** dialog, enter a name and select clusters that you want the Data App to access.
+3. In the **Create Data App** dialog, enter a name, a description, and select clusters that you want the Data App to access.

 4. (Optional) To automatically deploy endpoints of the Data App to your preferred GitHub repository and branch, enable **Connect to GitHub**, and then do the following: